carlosbar17837/CoinConvert/README.md

 # CoinConvert
-This repo is for my first python app, mostly currency converters
+This repo is for my first python app, mostly currency converters console apps.